The CMemFile-derived class that supports shared memory files.

-Memory files behave like disk files except that the file is stored in RAM rather than on disk.
-A memory file is useful for fast temporary storage or for transferring raw bytes or serialized objects between independent processes.
+Memory files behave like disk files.
+The difference is, a memory file is stored in RAM rather than on disk.
+A memory file is useful for fast temporary storage, or for transferring raw bytes or serialized objects between independent processes.

 GlobalAlloc returns an HGLOBAL handle rather than a pointer to memory, such as the pointer returned by malloc.
 The HGLOBAL handle is needed in certain applications.
 For example, to put data on the Clipboard you need an HGLOBAL handle.

-Please note that CSharedFile does not use memory-mapped files, and the data cannot be directly shared between processes.
+CSharedFile doesn't use memory-mapped files, and the data can't be directly shared between processes.

 CSharedFile objects can automatically allocate their own memory.
 Or, you can attach your own memory block to the